Theanine Supplement

 1. When Was It Discovered?

-While the Chinese have been drinking green tea for more than 2,000 years, l-theanine has only been identified as a separate constituent in 1949.
+While the Chinese have been drinking green tea for more than 2,000 years, l-theanine was only identified as a separate constituent in 1949.

-The honour goes to the Japanese, who discovered that it makes up about 50% of the free amino acids present in tea.
+The honor goes to the Japanese, who discovered that it makes up about 50% of the free amino acids present in tea.

 Due to its small size, scientists found that it crosses into your brain easily, resulting in many subtle health benefits, as you shall see later.